-Amounts borrowed under the First Lien Facility will bear interest at the Corporation's option of either the Canadian prime rate plus 0.45% to 2.00% or the banker acceptance rate plus 1.45% to 3.00%, depending, in each case, on the ratio of senior funded debt to EBITDA.
+Amounts borrowed under the First Lien Facility bear interest at the Corporation's option of either the Canadian prime rate plus 0.45% to 2.00% or the banker acceptance or LIBOR rate plus 1.45% to 3.00%, depending, in each case, on the ratio of senior funded debt to EBITDA.

 The Second Lien Facility is a four year plus one month \$130 million term credit facility with a maturity date of July 31, 2021.
 The Second Lien Facility is subject to customary terms, conditions and covenants, including financial covenants consistent with the First Lien Facility.

-The security provided by the Corporation under the Second Lien Facility is the same as the First Lien Facility but is subordinate to the First Lien Facility lenders.
-As at December 31, 2018, the full amount of the \$130 million (2017: \$130 million) Second Lien Facility was drawn.
+The Corporation has entered into interest rate swaps to mitigate fix the interest rate at 5% for the first three years and 5.5% thereafter.
+At December 31, 2019, the full amount of the \$130 million Second Lien Facility was drawn.